Beopjusa: History

 The founder, Uisin, named the temple Beopju (‘Residence of Dharma’) because a number of Indian sutras (scriptures about Dharma) he brought back with him were housed there.
 The temple includes more than 60 buildings and 70 hermitages, including the highest wooden pagoda in Korea, Palsangjeon.
 Like most of the other buildings, this was burned to the ground in the Japanese invasions of Korea.
 The pagoda was reconstructed in 1624.

 In the Goryeo period, this temple is said to have been home to as many as 3,000 monks.
 A few facilities from this period still remain on the temple grounds, including a cistern and iron pot for serving food and water to thousands of monks.

-It continued to play an important role in subsequent centuries, but shrank as the state's support for Buddhism disappeared under the Joseon period.
+Beopjusa continued to play an important role in subsequent centuries, but shrank as the state's support for Buddhism disappeared under the Joseon period.
 Joseon Dynasty founder Taejo is said to have retired to a spot near Beopjusa after tiring of his sons' fighting.